NCAR/SWM_documentation/docs/swm_repository_tour.md

 >TODO: Adding additional compiler support is as simple as adding the OpenACC flags for your compiler to the CMake build.

 **Run:**
-No command line arguments or any other configuration required.
+No command line arguments or any other is configuration required.
 Just run the executables produced in the previous step.
 The problem inputs (mesh size, number of iterations, etc...) for the executables are hardcoded at compile time in the files `$SWM_ROOT/swm_c/c_OpenACC/shallow.swap.acc.c` and `$SWM_ROOT/swm_c/c_OpenACC/shallow.swap.acc.Tile.c`.

 ## Fortran